Disabled facilities grants

-For Children and young people with disabilitiesunder the age of 19
+Children and young people with disabilities under the age of 19

 There is no means test.
 So, a level access shower costing £6,500 would be fully funded by the grant.

-However, where the cost of the proposed work exceeds the level of grant allocated (or the £30,000 maximum) the householder/applicant will usually be expected to fund any shortfall.
+However, where the cost of the proposed work exceeds the level of grant allocated (or the £30,000 maximum) the householder or applicant will usually be expected to fund any shortfall.

-In some cases of hardship the county council may provide a top up to the grant.
+In some cases of hardship we may provide a top up to the grant.
 If a top up payment is made a legal charge may be placed against the property so a proportion of this can be recouped if the property is sold.
-Currently we will place a legal charge if the top up provided is over £10,000.
+We will place a legal charge if the top up provided is over £10,000.

-This means that if the property adapted is sold within a certain time frame a proportion of the grant will have to be repaid.
-District Councils can now place a legal charge on all grants between £5000 and £10,000.
-Please contact your district council for details.
+Legal charge means that if the property adapted is sold within a certain time frame a proportion of the grant will have to be repaid.
+District councils can now place a legal charge on all grants between £5,000 and £10,000.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)